hiteshsapkota/English-Dutch-Language-Classifier/README.md

 # Text-classification:
 Classifies given short sentence to english or dutch using: (1) Decision Tree or (2) Adaptive Boosting with a Decision Stump.
 The platform required for the implementation on Python3 with the required file mentioned in the requirement.txt

+ ## Accuracy On a Test Set:
+    1. Using Decision Tree: 98.58
+    2. Using Adaboost: 96.6

  ## Files Description:
  1. data_collection.py:
      This collects the raw english and dutch sentences and stores into data.csv file